What is the operational auditing process?

 An operational audit examines the business processes and procedures within a company.
 This type of audit may overlap with other types of audits, such as:

 - Department audits: Different departments within a company use different processes and procedures related to their goals or responsibilities.
 An audit can assess those processes and find ways to improve them.
 It can also examine the department’s available resources and how efficiently they use them when conducting processes.
-For example, an operational audit could look into specific departments such as human resources, marketing or IT.
+For example, an operational audit could look into specific departments such as human resources, marketing, or Information Technology (IT).

 - Compliance audits: This type of audit evaluates whether a company follows relevant external laws, along with internal policies.
 The auditor will assess current processes and procedures to ensure they meet any necessary standards or regulations related to the organization’s industry.
 A company may also have rules for conduct that all employees much follow, so the audit may inspect compliance with processes for hiring and firing employees, for example.